chiquitinxx/grooscript-plugins/gradle-plugin/README.md

-grooscript-gradle-plugin
+gradle-plugin
 ===

 Gradle plugin to convert your groovy files to javascript using grooscript.
-Last version published is 1.2.3.
+Last version published is 1.3.0.

 build.gradle to use the plugin with gradle 2.0+ version: